-Yes, you absolutely can list a FSBO property on the MLS.
-However, since you'll be engaging with a real estate broker, it's no longer purely a for sale by owner listing.
+Yes, you absolutely can list an FSBO property on the MLS.
+However, since you'll be engaging with a real estate broker, it's no longer purely a for-sale-by-owner listing.

-As mentioned earlier, MLS stands for multiple listing service and is most effective marketing platform for buyers and sellers.
+As mentioned earlier, MLS stands for multiple listing services and is the most effective marketing platform for buyers and sellers.

 The MLS is so powerful because it's the primary channel real estate agents use to buy and sell houses for their clients.
 All the main real estate listing websites (Zillow, Redfin, etc.) pull property data directly from multiple listing services across the country.